 How to Wire LED Ground Lights

-Wiring LED ground lights is much more difficult to do than downlights especially if they're being installed outdoors.
+Wiring LED ground lights is much more difficult than wiring downlights especially when they're being installed outdoors.
 You need to ensure that the ground lights are connected safely and securely while also maintaining a resistance to potential water ingress.

-Colour change ground lights have four wires, while single colour lights such as warm or cool white have two wires.
+Colour change ground lights have four wires, while single colour ground lights such as warm or cool white have two wires.
 High powered, proper ground lights are mainly wired in series and require a constant current supply.
-Wiring colour change ground lights in series is easier than to do than in parallel as you wire them in one straight row, with a beginning and an end; no loop.
+Wiring colour change ground lights in series is easier than to do than wiring in parallel as you wire them in one straight row, with a beginning and an end; no loop.

-If you're installing them into decking then you'll be able to access the wires from below, similar to a downlight installation were you would have access through the floor boards.
-As they're still being installed outside you'll need to make sure the cable connections are water tight otherwise your installation won't last the cold, bleak winter months.
+If you're installing them into decking then you'll be able to access the wires from below, similar to a downlight installation, where you'd be able to access them through the floor boards.
+As they're still being installed outside you'll need to make sure that the cable connections are water tight otherwise your installation won't last the cold, bleak winter months.

-Here's some images showing how our GL116RGB colour change ground lights (shown above) look when installed into decking:
+Here's some images showing how our CH60RGB colour change ground lights (shown above) look when installed into decking:

 Stone or Concrete Installations

 Installing any electrical product into the ground is always going to be difficult as you can't access the cables as easy.
 First you'll need to install some conduit so that the cable can be thread through and buried underground.
 Conduit will also help to shield the cable from the weight of the materials and offer protection from water ingress.